RIT-EVT/rampup/datasheets/datasheets.md

 compatible with all of the devices on the bus to limit latency and maximize throughput.

-Now each dataset will specify this information a little differently, but start out searching for the section on SPI.
+Now each datasheet will specify this information a little differently, but start out searching for the section on SPI.
 We can pretty quickly find the section titled "SERIAL COMMUNICATIONS" with a subsection titled "SPI".
 Reading the description we can the maximum clock speed.
 This information can also be found in "Table 9.
-SPI Digital Input/Output" under the fSCLK parameter's maximum
+SPI Digital Input/Output" under the fSCLK parameter's maximum.

 #### Mode
 The mode is the combination of the clock polarity and phase in relation to the